 The interviewer is responsible for ensuring that the correct establishment unit is surveyed.
 For establishments being surveyed for the first time, the establishment number defines the survey unit.
 The interviewer has to decide on the spot whether the information requested in the questionnaire is actually available for this unit.
 The establishment number itself is a characteristic that is difficult to handle when identifying the correct establishment unit.
 For that reason the interviewers - aside from the name of the establishment - rely on the sector and the number of employees subject to social insurance contributions as of the reference date of the previous year, according to the details held by the Federal Employment Agency (BA).
 It is only in the event of deviation that the interviewers resort to the establishment number.
-In specific cases the interviewer can interview a different unit, especially if the unit specified by the establishment number on the address protocol: The deviating survey unit must contain all or part of the given establishment number.
+In specific cases the interviewer can interview a different unit, especially if the unit specified by the establishment number does not constitute a unit which is worthwhile interviewing.12 If there is another possible survey unit, there must still be some relationship to the original establishment number on the address protocol: The deviating survey unit must contain all or part of the given establishment number.
 If this is not the case, no interview takes place.

 In the case of establishments periodically interviewed, the same unit as the unit in the previous year should be interviewed.
 This applies irrespective of the relationship between the unit surveyed the previous year and the originally stipulated establishment number.
 The connection to the previous year is established using the details of the total number of employees and sector from the previous year.
-Only when the provided information in the current year on the reference date of the previous year are identical with the corresponding information given in the previous year, it can be assumed that the interview is taking place in the same establishment as last year (in terms of the employee numbers within a defined range of tolerance).
-This information forms the basis of the panel case definition provided, and thus of the individual longitudinal sections (cf. Chapter 8 on this in detail).
+Only when the provided information in the current year on the reference date of the previous year are identical with the corresponding information given in the previous year, it can be assumed that the interview is taking place in the same establishment as last year (in terms of the employee numbers within a defined range of tolerance).13 This information forms the basis of the panel case definition provided, and thus of the individual longitudinal sections (cf. Chapter 8 on this in detail).
 It should be pointed out that as well as this panel case variable, the researcher should always also make use of additional variables to define establishments that are identical with the previous year for his specific interest.
 Thus a decision on whether, for example, an establishment which has closed some subunits, but has also integrated other units, is still the same establishment or not has to be taken on the basis of considerations of content.

-This can occur, for example, if individual functional areas (e.g. administrative and care personnel in a hospital) are each given their own establishment number, or the establishment number comprises several branch offices (cf. Section 2.2 in this respect too).
+12 This can occur, for example, if individual functional areas (e. g. administrative and care personnel in a hospital) are each given their own establishment number, or the establishment number comprises several branch offices (cf. Section 2.2 in this respect too).
 This is found in particular in the public sector, the non-profit sector, manufacturing industry with a relatively large proportion of large establishments, and in sectors with a large number of legally independent branch offices such as retail.
 According to Fritsch/Brixy (2004: 185f), this occurs in less than ten percent of cases, and discrepancies in terms of numbers of employees are generally relatively small.

-For establishments with more than 20 employees the range of tolerance is +/-5 %, for establishments with up to 20 employees +/-1.
+13 For establishments with more than 20 employees the range of tolerance is +/- 5 %, for establishments with up to 20 employees +/- 1.